vsitucal-personal/marketquoteprocessor/README.md

 $ python marketQuoteProcessor.py <samplemarketdata.txt>

-or you could add !#/<(file path to python)> at the start of marketQuoteProcessor.py script
+or you could add !#/<(file path to python)> at the start of marketQuoteProcessor.py script, grant necessary permissions to execute via chmod +x

+$ python marketQuoteProcessor.py <samplemarketdata.txt>

 Usage: